World Cup 2026 Predictions and Semifinals Betting Tips

 There was a moment in Budapest in November 2025 when it felt like Ireland were heading back to the big stage, as Troy Parrott struck a 96th-minute winner to complete a hat-trick against Hungary and send Irish fans into full voice.
 That night carried real belief, and for many shaping early World Cup betting predictions, it briefly felt like Ireland might finally end the long wait, as documented through official updates from the Football Association of Ireland.

 The reality, though, came in Prague.
-A 2-2 draw after extra time against Czechia national football team ended in a 4-3 penalty defeat on 31 March 2026, confirming another missed tournament and extending a drought that stretches back to 2002, with full qualification details available via the UEFA European Qualifiers archive.
+A 2-2 draw after extra time against the Czechia national football team ended in a 4-3 penalty defeat on 31 March 2026, confirming another missed tournament and extending a drought that stretches back to 2002, with full qualification details available via the UEFA European Qualifiers archive.
+There is at least a small consolation for Irish supporters: Czechia made no use of their hard-won place, crashing out bottom of their group.

 There is still plenty to engage with.
 Support often shifts towards familiar Premier League faces, whether that is England’s attacking depth or standout performers across Scotland and Wales, while players like Caoimhin Kelleher and Evan Ferguson remain part of the conversation through their club form.